Video editing software

-Video editing software, or a video editor is software used performing the post-production video editing of digital video sequences on a non-linear editing system.
+Video editing software or a video editor is software used for performing the post-production video editing of digital video sequences on a non-linear editing system (NLE).
 It has replaced traditional flatbed celluloid film editing tools and analog video tape editing machines.

 Video editing software serves a lot of purposes, such as filmmaking, audio commentary, and general editing of video content.

 In NLE software, the user manipulates sections of video, images, and audio on a sequence.
 These clips can be trimmed, cut, and manipulated in many different ways.
 When editing is finished, the user exports the sequence as a video file.

 Components

 Timeline

 NLE software is typically based on a timeline interface where sections moving image video recordings, known as clips, are laid out in sequence and played back.
 The NLE offers a range of tools for trimming, splicing, cutting, and arranging clips across the timeline.

 Another kind of clip is a text clip, used to add text to a video, such as title screens or movie credits.
 Audio clips can additionally be mixed together, such as mixing a soundtrack with multiple sound effects.

 Typically, the timeline is divided into multiple rows on the y-axis for different clips playing simultaneously, whereas the x-axis represents the run time of the video.

 Effects such as transitions can be performed on each clip, such as a crossfade effect going from one scene to another.